top of page

 All About Love: New Visions

-My earliest memory of doula care would be when I was 13 years old when my first cousin had her First Birth Ceremony.
+One of my earliest memories of doula care would be when I was 13 years old when my first cousin had her First Birth Ceremony.
 In Palau, this ceremony is called the Omengat or Ngasech.

 First Birth Ceremony 2013 | Ngermid Hamlet